dhis2-metadata/COVAC_EIR-TRK-Electronic_Immunization_Registry_Covid19_Vaccines/training/covac_quick_guide_complete_data_entry.md

 ![Vaccination Information](resources/images/vaccination_information_en.png)

-1. Underlying conditions can only be selected if “Any underlying conditions = Yes”
-2. Pre-immunization Questions
-3. A number of fields in the vaccination information section will be pre-populated once the vaccine is selected

 > **Note**
 >
+> 1. Underlying conditions can only be selected if “Any underlying conditions = Yes”
+> 2. A number of fields in the vaccination information section will be pre-populated once the vaccine is selected
-> Pregnancy details will appear if the person is female
+> 3. Pregnancy details will appear if the person is female

 ### Step 6.3 - Complete the event